JMHupfer/StarTech-Blog/README.md

   ## Tests

   - The best way to test this project is to run the app create an account and test it out!
-(Like I said though, comments and logging out are not working yet.
-I also am having trouble getting the date to work but I've got too many assignments to turn in to get the heavy details!)
+(Please refer to usage for content still being worked on).

   ## Questions